Shopify/quilt/packages/react-html/README.md

 ## Asset Components

-This module also exports the asset components the `<HTML />` component uses internally for it's script and style props.
+This module also exports the asset components the `<HTML />` component uses internally for its script and style props.

 ```ts
 import {Style, Script} from '@shopify/react-html';